 HOW WE MAY HANDLE PARTICULAR SITUATIONS

-- Homesickness: It is important that campers want to come to camp, and we do expect some homesickness that in our experience, mostly passes within a week.
+- Homesickness: It is important that campers want to come to camp.
+It is normal for campers to experience some homesickness at the start.
+In our experience, this mostly passes within a few days to a week.
 We expect that some campers may need a lot of support in the first few days.
 However, we hope to see a positive arc of improvement.
 If you are concerned about this, please share with us what your child’s bedtime routine usually entails at home, as well as the things that work well to comfort your child.
 Additionally, it can be helpful to prepare your child by letting them know that it is okay to have a great time at camp, and also miss home at the same time.
 One potential indicator of how your child will do being away at camp is how they react to sleepovers with friends or family.

-- Bullying: This is never acceptable at camp and we define it as using one’s social and/or physical power to target someone else repeatedly.
+- Bullying: This is never acceptable at camp.
+We define bullying as using one’s social and/or physical power to target someone else repeatedly.
 Children can be mean or have arguments or fight without it being bullying.
 All of these behaviors will be addressed while keeping in mind that some “mean” behavior can also be age-appropriate misbehavior.
-Please let us know before camp if you have concerns regarding this so we may partner with you to develop a successful plan for the summer.
+Please let us know before camp if you have concerns regarding this, so we may partner with you to develop a successful plan for the summer.

-- Cliques: This is a typical way that children socialize, and we expect that they will want to spend more time with people with whom they feel closer to than others.
+- Cliques: This is a typical way that children socialize.
+We expect that they will want to spend more time with people with whom they feel closer to than others.
 However, children need to understand that sometimes this can cross the line into mean or exclusionary behavior.
 For example, we view bunk time as a time for everyone to be together rather than in smaller groups, whereas during “free time” smaller groups are acceptable.
-That being said, cliques can never target one person for exclusion since that constitutes bullying.
-Please let us know before camp if you have concerns regarding this so we may partner with you to develop a successful plan.
+That being said, cliques can never target one person for exclusion; that constitutes bullying.
+Please let us know before camp if you have concerns regarding this, so we may partner with you to develop a successful plan.

 - Cutting: Campers may not cut at camp.
 Disclosing any history of cutting to Camp Ramah New England is essential to the camper’s success during the summer.
 Recognizing there are different “types” of cutting with different risks, close consultation between the camper’s mental health team at home and the staff at camp is essential before camp to ensure that camp is a good choice for the camper.
 Although we do not have a zero-tolerance policy regarding cutting behavior, since a camper may not be sent home immediately, we do have a very low tolerance, especially given the evidence that cutting may “spread” or otherwise impact the well-being of other campers in the tzrif or edah.